Conveyancing Cyprus Property

 A completed Form N313.

-A certified copy of the Council of Ministers’ permission to acquire the property or a Certificate of Permanent Residence issued by the District Administration Office (where appropriate).
+For non-EU citizens, a certified copy of the Council of Ministers’ permission to acquire the property.

 Receipts confirming that the following have been paid: